mralamdari/YOLO/README.md

 The Goal here is to learn how yolo works and how to Implement it in Pytorch and Tensorflow, so we are going to write this algorithms, from scratch.

-You can access YOLOv3: An Incremental Improvement article, here.
+You can access YOLOv3: An Incremental Improvement article, here; https://arxiv.org/abs/1804.02767